dobots/scenario_runner/bt_demo/README.md

 ```
 sudo apt-get install ros-$ROS_DISTRO-behaviortree-cpp-v3
 ```
-For this tutorial we are using the `foxy` ROS-DISTRO.
+For this tutorial, we are using the `foxy` ROS-DISTRO.
 [Source](https://github.com/BehaviorTree/BehaviorTree.CPP)

 ## 2. Create a new workspace or use your existing workspace